 Health Indicator Report of Infant Mortality

-NotesNote: Local Health District represents local health district of infant's residence. * Use caution in interpreting, as the estimate has a relative standard error greater than 30% and does not meet UDOH standards for reliability.
-Prior to 2015 San Juan County was part of the Southeast Local Health District.
-In 2015 the San Juan County Local Health District was formed.
-Data reported are for all years using the current boundaries.
+NotesNote: Local Health District represents local health district of infant's residence. * Use caution in interpreting, as the estimate has a relative standard error greater than 30% and does not meet UDOH standards for reliability. **The estimate has been suppressed because 1) the relative standard error is greater than 50% or 2) the observed number of events is very small and not appropriate for publication.

 - Utah Birth Certificate Database, Office of Vital Records and Statistics, Utah Department of Health

 DefinitionNumber of infants who died before their first birthday (under 365 days), per 1,000 live births.

 NumeratorNumber of infants who died before their first birthday.